StephenCleary/blog-stephencleary-dotcom/blog/_posts/2014-10-10-a-tour-of-task-part-5-wait.md

 `Wait` is rather simple: it will block the calling thread until the task completes, a timeout occurs, or the wait is cancelled.
 If the wait is cancelled, then `Wait` raises an `OperationCanceledException`.
 If a timeout occurs, then `Wait` returns `false`.
 If the task completes in a failed or canceled state, then `Wait` wraps any exceptions into an `AggregateException`.
 Note that a canceled _task_ will raise an `OperationCanceledException` wrapped in an `AggregateException`, whereas a canceled _wait_ will raise an unwrapped `OperationCanceledException`.

 `Task.Wait` is occasionally useful, if it's done in the correct context.
 For example, the `Main` method of a Console application can use `Wait` if it has asynchronous work to do, but wants the main thread to synchronously block until that work is done.
-However, most of the time, `Task.Wait` is dangerous because if its [deadlock potential]({% post_url 2012-07-12-dont-block-on-async-code %}).
+However, most of the time, `Task.Wait` is dangerous because of its [deadlock potential]({% post_url 2012-07-12-dont-block-on-async-code %}).

 <div class="alert alert-info" markdown="1">
 <i class="fa fa-hand-o-right fa-2x pull-left"></i>